 Vatican tickets can be bought online or directly at the ticket office located at the entrance of the Vatican Museums.
-Buying tickets online is recommended, especially in high season when thousands of visitors visit the Vatican daily.
+Buying your ticket online is recommended, especially in high season when thousands of visitors visit the Vatican daily.
 Buying tickets online have the following advantages:

-Skip the Long Lines & Save Time - lines at the ticket office are famously long and visitors, especially in high season, will spend at least an one if not two hours standing in line at the ticket office.
-Your online ticket gives you skip the line access into the Vatican Museums, thus saving you precious time.
-The time you save is much better spent exploring the Vatican Museums and Sistine Chapel.
+Give you priority entrance - lines at the ticket office are famously long and visitors, especially in high season, will spend at least one hour standing in line at the ticket office.
+Your online ticket allows you to skip the long lines at the ticket office, thus saving you you a lot of time.
+Time which is much better spent exploring the Vatican Museums and Sistine Chapel.

-Guarantee entry even when tickets are sold out - with thousands of daily visitors it’s no surprise that tickets sell out.
-With your advance booking you make sure you will be let in on the day you want to visit the Vatican, allowing you to perfectly plan your visit in advance.
+Guarantee your visit - with thousands of daily visitors it’s no surprise that tickets sell out.
+With your advance booking you make sure that you will be let in on the day and at the time you want to visit the Vatican, thus also allowing you to perfectly plan your visit in advance.

 Vatican Museums Skip the Line Ticket - this smartphone ticket gives you fast track entry into the Vatican Museum.
 You will pass the long lines at the ticket office and go straight into the Vatican Museums.

 Your ticket gives you access to the Vatican Museums and the Sistine Chapel.
-You can spend as much time as you wish visiting the Vatican.
 You also have the option to add an informative audioguide to your skip the line ticket.
-The audioguide is available in multiple languages including - Italian, English, French, Chinese, German, Japanese, Korean, Portuguese, Russian, Spanish.

 If you buy your ticket with tiqets.com you will also get a 20% discount on all the products in the Vatican Museums online shop.